You know one of the things I hate about the offseason?

 Host Kate Meade is on a mission.
 To find the most incredible Australian women who have done remarkable things.

-Many of these women we have never heard of, doesn’t mean they aren’t doing extraordinary things.
+Many of these women we have never heard of, don’t mean they aren’t doing extraordinary things.

 Inspired